 The beautiful thing about Botox® for the patient is that there are no studies to suggest any adverse long-term side effects from using the product.
 Botox is made for safe, accurate, and expected results.
-If you want your wrinkles softened, then there is not a more popular treatment in the world than Botulinum toxin (Botox®, Dysport).
+If you want your wrinkles softened, then there is no more popular treatment in the world than Botulinum toxin (Botox®, Dysport).

-But then why do some patient’s treatments not last the full-expected duration?
+But then why do some patients’ treatments not last the full-expected duration?
 Or why are there reports of no result at all?
 The answer is not one that the patient wants to hear, but in essence: “you get what you pay”.

 The doctor’s technique will also play a role in results and treatment duration.
 More accurately placed botox will work faster, last longer, and provide accurate and expected results.

 Per unit vs. per area: This is a very distinct grey area for Botulinum toxin injections as both ideas if priced reasonably, make sense to the patient.
 Most Aesthetic Clinics prefer to work on the principle of fairness to the patient, and therefore charge per unit.
 I believe it benefits the patient because the price per unit is constant for all indications and gender – and it allows the doctor to offer solutions based on individual needs.